-5 Baden-Württemberg, Bavaria, Berlin, Brandenburg, Bremen, Hamburg: currently no official link available, Hesse, Mecklenburg-Western Pomerania, Lower Saxony, North Rhine-Westphalia, Rhineland-Palatinate, Saarland, Saxony, Saxony-Anhalt, Schleswig-Holstein, Thuringia.
+Baden-Württemberg, Bavaria, Berlin, Brandenburg, Bremen, Hamburg: currently no official link available, Hesse, Mecklenburg-Western Pomerania, Lower Saxony, North Rhine-Westphalia, Rhineland-Palatinate, Saarland, Saxony, Saxony-Anhalt, Schleswig-Holstein, Thuringia.

-6 North Rhine-Westphalia, Bavaria, Baden-Württemberg.
+North Rhine-Westphalia, Bavaria, Baden-Württemberg.

-7 North Rhine-Westphalia, Bavaria.
+8 North Rhine-Westphalia, Bavaria.

-a so-called permanent deadline extension (thus already for the advance return for VAT February 2020) and to taxpayers for whom the advance return period is the calendar quarter.
-The extension of the deadline for submission and payment is effective as soon as the application is submitted to the tax office, provided the taxpayer is directly and significantly affected by the Coronavirus crisis.11
+submission of the advance VAT return, which is to be submitted by the end of April 10, 2020.
+In Hesse, the deadline for submission and payment of the advance VAT returns to be submitted by April 10, 2020 and May 10, 2020 will be extended by two months in each case upon request.
+The two-month extension of the deadline for submission and payment applies equally to taxpayers with a so-called permanent deadline extension (thus already for the advance return for VAT February 2020) and to taxpayers for whom the advance return period is the calendar quarter.
+The extension of the deadline for submission and payment is effective as soon as the application is submitted to the tax office, provided the taxpayer is directly and significantly affected by the Coronavirus crisis.12